Pixlox/notes/content/Commerce/Factors Influencing Businesses.md

 ### Ethics
 ---
-Businesses will use various strategies to achieve their business goals (eg. maximise profits).
+Businesses will use various strategies to achieve their business goals (eg. maximise [[Profits]]).
 However these strategies can be unethical:
 - Excessive wastage and pollutions from operations
 - Misleading advertisement
 - Invasion of privacy